stefmsft/SurfUtil/README.md

 >*Install-Module -Name Pester -Force -SkipPublisherCheck*

 Part of the released code you'll see file with .test.ps1 extensions.
-Those are the uni tests for the project.
+Those are the unitests for the project.
+To manually trigger the pester tests you can run :

+>*Invoke-Pester *nameofthescript*.test.ps1

+You can use wildcard (*.test.ps1) to run all the test.

 # Contribute
 All the Microsoft Surface TSP/GBB are welcome to contribute directly to the internal VSTS project.
 Send me a mail so I can add you to the repo.